RoadsideThoughts

 If it applies, we indicate whether a community no longer exists and is now historic.<1>

-Hunter itself is historic and was described in the Rand McNally Atlas as having railroad service and no post office.
+Hunter itself is historic and described in the Rand McNally Atlas as having railroad service and no post office.

 The following communities are listed based on their distance from Hunter, with the one closest to Hunter listed first.